andros21/Custom-Thesis-Template/README.md

 Abstract | `Vars/abstract.tex` | A little summary of the thesis work Acknowledgements | `Vars/acknowledgements.tex` | Acknowledgements to someone

-Free to modify each of these formal pages within `Vars`, the options available within `config.tex`, instead, are: enable them *true* or disable them *false*
+Free to modify each of these formal pages within `Vars`, the options available within `config.tex`, are enable them *true* or disable them *false*

 formal page opt | default
 :--- | :---